 Ask Assistant to play music

-Now, you can say things like, “Hey Google, shuffle my date night playlist” or “Hey Google, turn down the volume.”
+Now, you can say things like, "Hey Google, shuffle my date night playlist" or "Hey Google, turn down the volume."
 The music should automatically play on your Bluetooth speaker - without you having to tell Google the name of the device.
-You’ll still need to talk to your Google Home device, rather than your Bluetooth speakers, to ask Assistant questions, getting weather updates, and using other commands.
+You'll still need to talk to your Google Home or Nest device, rather than your Bluetooth speakers, to ask Assistant questions, getting weather updates, and using other commands.